 Sometimes patients feel affronted by the possibility of restrictions to their driving or withdrawal of their licence, and may be hostile towards their treating health professionals.
 In such circumstances, the health professional may elect to refer the driver to another practitioner or may refer them directly to the NDLS without a recommendation regarding fitness to drive with the former being the preference of the NDLS, as a completed D501 Medical Report is required in such cases to inform the licensing decision.
 The NDLS recognise that it is their role to enforce the laws on driver licensing and road safety and will not place pressure on health professionals that might needlessly expose them to risk of harassment or intimidation.
-In addition guidelines of the medical council on hostile and violent behaviour i.e. Guide to professional conduct and ethics for registered medical practitioners' s.14.1 should be considered.
-In addition, particularly for conditions such as dementia where insight may be reduced, helpful guides are available for the manner in which such conversations may be managed by doctors, families and patients from the Hartford Foundation http://hartfordauto.thehartford.com/UI/ Downloads/Crossroads.pdf and the Alzheimer Society of Ireland http://www.alzheimer.ie/Alzheimer/media/SiteMedia/ Helpline%20and%20Information%20Resources/pwd%20resources/Driving-and-dementia_FactSheet_web.pdf
+In addition guidelines of the medical council on hostile and violent behaviour i.e. Guide to professional conduct and ethics for registered medical practitioners, s.14.1, should be considered.
+In addition, particularly for conditions such as dementia where insight may be reduced, helpful guides are available for the manner in which such conversations may be managed by doctors, families and patients from the Hartford Foundation At the Crossroads: Family Conversations about Alzheimer's Disease, Dementia and Driving) and the Alzheimer Society of Ireland (Driving with Dementia).